akannaji/dont-get-got-python/README.md

-# Avoid the Blocks!
+# Don't Get Got!
 Game

-**Avoid the Blocks!** is a simple game where the player controls a blue square aiming to dodge the falling red blocks.
+**Don't Get Got!** is a simple game where the player controls a blue square aiming to dodge the falling red blocks.
 Survive as long as you can!

 ## How to Run